Just $25 per year!

 Any Officer may be removed from office by vote of the majority of the Members.
 Such removal must be for cause or upon missing three consecutive regular meetings without excused absences.
 Any vacancy resulting from the resignation or removal of an officer as herein provided may be filled by the Board of Directors.

-The President of the Organization shall be the Organization's principal executive officer and shall exercise general supervision and control over all the business and affairs of the Organization, The President shall have the following specific powers and duties:
+The President of the Organization shall be the Organization’s principal executive officer and shall exercise general supervision and control over all the business affairs of the Organization.
+The President shall have the following specific powers and duties:

-5. To operate and conduct the business and affairs of the Organization according to the orders and resolutions of the Board of Directors and Members.
+To operate and conduct business and affairs of the Organization according to the orders and resolutions of the Board of Directors and Members.

 The Secretary of the Organization shall be the custodian of and shall maintain the Organization books and records, including a current, up-to-date list of all registered Members, and shall be the recorder of the Organization’s formal actions and transactions.
 The Secretary shall have the following specific powers and duties:

-3. To attend to such correspondence such as opening and recording the mail, advising the President and Board of Directors of correspondence that requires action, and make such reports as may be assigned to him/her.
+To attend to such correspondence such as opening and recording the mail, advising the President and Board of Directors of correspondence that requires action, and make such reports as may by assigned to him/her.

 The Treasurer of the Organization shall be its chief fiscal officer and the custodian of its funds, securities, and property.
 The Treasurer shall have the following specific powers and duties:

-3. To maintain accurate lists and descriptions of all capital assets of the Organization, including land, buildings, and fixtures and equipment.
+To maintain accurate lists of and descriptions of all capital assts of the Organization, including land, buildings, and fixtures and equipment.

-4. To see to the proper drafting of all checks, drafts, notes and orders for the payment of money as required by the business of the Organization.
-All such instruments must be signed by two of the following: Treasurer, President, Vice-President, Secretary or one of the Board of Directors.
+To see to the proper drafting of all checks, drafts, notes, and orders for the payment of money as required by the business of the Organization.
+All such instruments must be signed by two of the following: Treasurer, President, Vice-President, Secretary, or one of the Board of Directors.

 The fiscal year of the Organization shall begin on the first day of July and end on the last day of June of the following year.